source-foundry/fdiff/README.md

 ## Acknowledgments

 `fdiff` is built with the fantastic [fontTools free software library](https://github.com/fonttools/fonttools) and performs text diffs of binary font files using the TTX OpenType table data serialization format defined by that project.
-The implementation of unified text file diffs is based on a (slightly) modified version of the Python `difflib` library source to address performance issues with large text files that are encountered with ttx dumps of font binary data.
+The implementation of unified text file diffs is based on a (slightly) modified version of the Python `difflib` standard library source.
+The modifications address performance issues with large text files like those encountered with the ttx dumps of font binary data used in this project.

 ## Licenses